v-julia/alignment_of_orfs/README.md

 Divides all sequences into groups by the first 5 characters in GenBank accession number.
 Plots distribution of groups sizes.
 Randomly removes k% sequences in groups which size exceed m. k and m are defined by user.

-Saves the resulting sequences in fasta format in the directory of input file
+Saves the resulting sequences in fasta format to the directory of input file

 #### Usage